Talogy Assessment Tests Guide (2026)

 Unlike traditional timed aptitude tests, Caliper focuses on behavioral tendencies and motivation.
 Employers use it to evaluate how candidates approach decision-making, handle pressure, communicate with others, and sustain performance over time.

 The assessment includes a mix of multiple-choice statements and "most like me / least like me" comparisons.
-There are no right or wrong answers.
-Instead, the test analyzes patterns and consistency across responses.
+There are no right or wrong answers and, instead, the test analyzes patterns and consistency across responses.

-One of Caliper's distinguishing features is its Job Match system, which compares your results against performance benchmarks developed for specific roles.
+One of Caliper's distinguishing features is its Job Model and Fit-Score system, which compares your results against performance benchmarks developed for specific roles.
 This means your profile is evaluated based on what predicts success for that job, and not against other applicants directly.

 Many candidates still encounter assessments branded as Cubiks, but following 2019 - 2022 company mergers and acquisitions, these tools have now been fully integrated under Talogy.